-The good news is that there are several things you can do while dieting for fat loss to ensure you hold onto as much lean mass as possible.
+The good news is that there are several things that you can do prevent all of this mess.

-Something to remember: You are always likely to lose some amount of lean mass while in a weight loss phase, the goal, however, is to minimize that loss as much as possible.
-As a general rule of thumb, the leaner you are, the more lean mass you will likely lose while dieting for weight loss.
+Something to remember: You are always likely to lose some amount of lean mass while in a weight loss phase.
+The goal, however, is to minimize that loss as much as possible.
+As a general rule of thumb, the leaner you are the more muscle you’re likely to lose while dieting for weight loss.

-With that being said, let’s get into the 4 ways that you can preserve lean mass while dieting!
+With all that being said… Let’s get into the 4 key strategies that you can use to preserve muscle while dieting!

 Crash dieting and/or very low calorie diets are unfortunately a common “solution” many seek for quick weight loss.
 These very low calorie diets that many adopt have two main issues.

 - They are unsustainable and therefore poor for long-term success

 - They create nutritional deficiencies that will likely lead to a poor fat to lean mass loss ratio along with causing certain health complications depending on the individual and the extent of the nutritional deficiencies